 With cooler months in the forecast, people will be loading up on propane to warm their houses.
-Propane-fueled heating provides many additional benefits for homeowners, offering wide versatility for usage in cooking, washing, and drying.
+Propane gas provides many additional benefits for homeowners, as you can use it for heating water, cooking, washing and drying.

 2. Install Smoke and Carbon Monoxide Detectors

 Maryland law requires carbon monoxide detectors in any homes built after 2008 that use fossil fuels (such as propane).
 Even if your home was built before 2008, you still want to install CO detectors, as well as smoke alarms, on each floor of the house and near sleeping areas.
 Since carbon monoxide is a colorless and odorless gas, you need to have an alarm that lets you know when the levels of it in your home are higher than they should be.

 Be sure to have a plan of action in case a detector goes off and periodically check the batteries to ensure they are still working.